passbolt/passbolt_help/_posts/2018-04-03-hosting-upgrade-pro-from-ce-v2.md

 ---
-title: Upgrade from CE v2 to Pro
+title: Upgrade Passbolt from community edition v2 to Pro
-card_title: From CE v2
+card_title: From v2
-card_teaser: Upgrade from CE v2 to Pro
+card_teaser: Upgrade from community edition v2 to Pro
 date: 2018-04-03 00:00:00 Z
 description: Upgrade from CE v2 to Pro
 icon: fa-server